the-events-calendar/event-tickets/readme.txt

 * Fix - Stop claiming that the Attendee Registration page is an archive, add shortcode to display on any page [123044]
 * Fix - Remove CSS that was hiding the RSVP form when Blocks are disabled [123136]
 * Fix - Prevent the classic RSVP form from showing in block-enabled posts on front-end [124394]
+* Language - 1 new strings added, 116 updated, 0 fuzzied, and 1 obsoleted

 = [4.10.1.2] 2019-03-14 =